Waqf: Origin in Islamic texts

-In one tradition, it said that: "Ibn Umar reported, Umar Ibn Al-Khattab got land in Khaybar, so he came to Muhammad and asked him to advise him about it.
-Muhammad said, 'If you like, make the property inalienable and give the profit from it to charity.'"
-It goes on to say that Umar gave it away as alms, that the land itself would not be sold, inherited or donated.
-He gave it away for the poor, the relatives, the slaves, the jihad, the travelers and the guests.
-And it will not be held against him who administers it if he consumes some of its yield in an appropriate manner or feeds a friend who does not enrich himself by means of it.
+In one tradition, it is said that: "Ibn Umar reported, Umar Ibn Al-Khattab got land in Khaybar, so he came to Muhammad and asked him to advise him about it.
+Muhammad said, 'If you like, make the property inalienable and give the profit from it to charity.'
+It goes on to say that Umar gave it away as alms, that the land itself would not be sold, inherited, or donated.
+He gave it away for the poor, the relatives, the slaves, the jihad, the travelers, and the guests.
+It will not be held against him who administers it if he consumes some of its yield in an appropriate manner or feeds a friend who does not enrich himself by means of it."

-In another hadith, Muhammad said, "When a man dies, only three deeds will survive him: continuing alms, profitable knowledge and a child praying for him."
+In another hadith, Muhammad said, "When a man dies, only three deeds will survive him: continuing alms, profitable knowledge, and a child praying for him."

 Life cycle

 Founding

-Islamic law puts several legal conditions on the process of establishing a waqf.
+Islamic law places several legal conditions on the process of establishing a waqf.